SMC242/uni-notes/research/Interviews.md

 # Unstructured
 - Little to no predefined structured
-- Helps when the research questions aren't fully formed yet
+- Helps when the research questions aren't fully formed yet or you don't know who is best to interview (detective work)

 # Semi-structured
 - An [[#interview protocol]] is followed in each interview